Hex

 What this tier adds

-Adds Threads agent, Semantic model agent, unlimited apps, advanced compute add-ons, and unlimited version history over Professional.
+Adds Threads agent, Semantic model agent, extended credits, unlimited published apps, visual exploration, unlimited version history, scheduled runs and alerts.

 Enterprise